tcdowney/downey-io-jekyll/blog/_posts/2018-08-05-exploring-cgroups-raspberry-pi.md

 ---
 layout: post
 type: blog
-title: "Exploring cgroups on the Raspberry Pi Zero"
+title: "Cgroups on the Raspberry Pi Zero"
-sub_title: "Fun with cgroups in Raspbian Stretch Lite"
+sub_title: "A brief survey of the memory, cpu, and freezer cgroups in Raspbian Stretch Lite"
-color: violet
+color: chartreuse
 icon: fa-object-group
 date: 2018-08-05
 categories: